YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Overview
 ++++++++++++++++++

-YottaDB on selected platforms can encrypt data in database and journal files.
-Encryption protects data at rest (DAR), that is, it protects against unauthorized access to data by an unauthorized process that is able to access disk files.
+YottaDB can encrypt data in database and journal files on selected platforms.
+Encryption protects data at rest (DAR), i.e., it protects against unauthorized access to data by an unauthorized process that is able to access disk files.

 A plug-in architecture allows you to use your choice of encryption package.
 The characteristics of encryption are entirely determined by the package you choose - for example, YottaDB implements no "back doors" or "key recovery", and if you want such functionality, you need to choose or construct an encryption package that provides the features you want.

 YottaDB distributes only the source code for the reference implementation of a plug-in that uses popular, widely available, encryption libraries.
-If the reference implementation plug-in meets your needs, you are welcome to compile and use it as distributed, but please read and understand the section “Disclaimer” below.
+If the reference implementation plug-in meets your needs, you are welcome to compile and use it as distributed, but please read and understand the “Disclaimer” section below.
 You can also use it as a base to implement your own plug-in.

 In the reference implementation, YottaDB uses a symmetric cipher to encrypt data.
 The reference implementation encrypts the key for the symmetric cipher with an asymmetric cipher using public and private keys.
 The private keys are stored in a key ring on disk locked with a password (or passphrase - the terms are used interchangeably).